Zayn-zayaan/Zoder_Blog/README.md

 # Zoder
- Here is django blog website included almost al the features which it needed.
+ Here is django blog website added almost all the features which it needed including email verification.

  run commands:
  ./venv/Scripts/activate